-Symbolic trigger setup, decode, and data extraction and graph setup using (customer-supplied) DBC file (TDME Symbolic option only)
+Symbolic trigger setup, decode, and data extraction and graph setup using (customer-supplied) DBC file or ARXML file (TDME Symbolic option only)

 Error-frame red color decode highlight

 DATA trigger pattern setup can be less than full bytes/nibbles and can be spread across bytes